Top 5 Signs Your Tap Water Needs Filtration in 2026

 INTRODUCTION:

 We discuss the 5 signs your tap water needs filtration in this blog.
-In Australia, the tap water is safe to drink; however, there are many things that can affect its taste, smell, and appearance.
+In Australia, tap water is safe to drink; however, many factors can affect its taste, smell, and appearance.
 At some point, some kinds of impurities are going to slip into our water supply, whether they’re flowing in from ancient pipelines, they’re coming in courtesy of environmental factors, or they’re just hitchhiking along local water treatment protocols.
-While Australian water is held to strict quality control standards, this is no reason to take a chance on water contamination.
-Check out some of the signs your tap water might need a filter below.

 1. Unpleasant Odors in Your Tap Water